Chronotype

 DEChronotyp

-Chronotype is the individual disposition toward earlier or later sleep-wake timing, commonly described as morning, intermediate, or evening type.
-It is shaped by genetics, age, light exposure, and social schedules.
-Chronotype influences cognitive peak times, athletic performance, and cardiometabolic risk, and a mismatch with imposed work or school hours, known as social jetlag, has been linked to obesity, mood disorders, and impaired metabolic health.
+Chronotype is your individual leaning toward earlier or later sleep-wake timing.
+It is commonly described as a morning type, an intermediate type, or an evening type.
+It is shaped by your genetics, your age, your light exposure, and your social schedule.
+Chronotype influences when your mind peaks, your athletic performance, and your cardiometabolic risk.
+And a mismatch between your chronotype and your imposed work or school hours, known as 'social jetlag', has been linked to obesity, mood disorders, and worse metabolic health.

 Sources